JoGorska/mileage-tracker/README.md

     Git issues were used for user stories
     GitPod was used as IDE to write the code and push to GitHub
 + Heroku
-    The page was deployed to Heroku
+    The page was initially deployed to Heroku
++ Railway App
+    The page was removed from Heroku and move to Railway
 + PostgreSQL
     PostgreSQL was used as database for this project
 + VSCode